The Anarchy: Stalemate (1143–1146)

 For a period, the situation continued to worsen.
-Ranulf of Chester revolted once again in the middle of 1144, splitting up Stephen's Honour of Lancaster between himself and Prince Henry.
+Ranulf revolted once again in the middle of 1144, splitting up Stephen's Honour of Lancaster between himself and Prince Henry.
 In the west, Robert of Gloucester and his followers continued to raid the surrounding royalist territories, and Wallingford Castle remained a secure Angevin stronghold, too close to London for comfort.
 Meanwhile, Geoffrey of Anjou finished securing his hold on southern Normandy and in January 1144 he advanced into Rouen, the capital of the duchy, concluding his campaign.
-Louis VII recognised him as Duke of Normandy shortly after.
+Louis VII recognised him as duke of Normandy shortly after.
 By this point in the war, Stephen was depending increasingly on his immediate royal household, such as William of Ypres and others, and lacked the support of the major barons who might have been able to provide him with significant additional forces; after the events of 1141, Stephen made little use of his network of earls.

-After 1143 the war ground on, but progressing slightly better for Stephen.
+After 1143 the war ground on and was progressing slightly better for Stephen.
 Miles of Gloucester, one of the most talented Angevin commanders, had died whilst hunting over the previous Christmas, relieving some of the pressure in the west.
 Geoffrey de Mandeville's rebellion continued until September 1144, when he died during an attack on Burwell.
 The war in the west progressed better in 1145, with the king recapturing Faringdon Castle in Oxfordshire.
-In the north, Stephen came to a fresh agreement with Ranulf of Chester, but then in 1146 repeated the ruse he had played on Geoffrey de Mandeville in 1143, first inviting Ranulf to court, then arresting him and threatening to execute him unless he handed over several castles, including Lincoln and Coventry.
+In the north, Stephen came to a fresh agreement with Ranulf, but then in 1146 repeated the ruse he had played on Geoffrey de Mandeville in 1143, first inviting Ranulf to court, then arresting him and threatening to execute him unless he handed over several castles, including Lincoln and Coventry.
 As with Geoffrey, the moment Ranulf was released he immediately rebelled, but the situation was a stalemate: Stephen had few forces in the north with which to prosecute a fresh campaign, whilst Ranulf lacked the castles to support an attack on Stephen.
 By this point, Stephen's practice of inviting barons to court and arresting them had brought him into some disrepute and increasing distrust.